dtr-org/docs.unit-e.io/reference/rpc/sendtoaddress.rst

 **Type:** string, required

-The unite address to send to.
+The Unit-e address to send to.

 Argument #2 - amount
 ~~~~~~~~~~~~~~~~~~~~